Rockaway, New Jersey: Local government

-Rockaway is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+Rockaway is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities of the 564 statewide, making it the most common form of government in New Jersey.
+The governing body is composed of the mayor and the borough council.
+All positions are elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.

-The borough form of government used by Rockaway is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+The borough form of government used by Rockaway is a "weak mayor / strong council" government.
+Council members act as the legislative body, with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
-The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.
+The mayor makes committee and liaison assignments for council members.
+Most appointments are made by the mayor with the advice and consent of the council.

-As of 2023, the mayor of Rockaway is Republican Thomas Mulligan, whose term of office ends December 31, 2023.
-Members of the Rockaway Borough Council are Council President Melissa Burnside (R, 2023), Thomas J. Haynes III (R, 2024), James R. Hurley (R, 2024), Patrick McDonald (R, 2023), Thomas Slockbower (R, 2025) and Robert Smith (R, 2025).
+As of 2026, the mayor of Rockaway is Republican Thomas Mulligan, whose term of office ends December 31, 2027.
+Members of the Rockaway Borough Council are Council President Melissa Burnside (R, 2026), Robert DeVito (R, 2028), Thomas J. Haynes III (R, 2027), James R. Hurley (R, 2027), Patrick McDonald (R, 2026), and Thomas Slockbower (R, 2028).

 In October 2019, the borough council appointed Patrick McDonald to fill the term expiring in December 2020 that became vacant following the death of Joyce Kanigel the previous month.
 In January 2020, the borough council selected Melissa Burnside from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2020 that became vacant when Thomas Mulligan resigned to take office as mayor.